The 100 Greatest Memes Ever, Ranked

 It might surprise you where "derp" came from.
 It shouldn't.
 Matt Stone first yelled the word after he was caught licking a mother's vibrating dildo in BASEketball.
 DERP!
 The term, which has come to represent palpable moments of failure and stupidity, has since found its way into a number of South Park episodes (remember Mr. Derp?) and, more importantly, mainstream internet vernacular.
 Thank you, Matt, Trey, and Mr. Zucker.

 On May 28, 2016, a toddler climbed into a gorilla enclosure at the Cincinnati Zoo.
 An employee who feared for the child's life shot and killed the gorilla.
 The months that followed resurrected Harambe in ways no one could have predicted.
 In a different era, the incident would have been nothing more than a story in the local newspaper.
 But we live in the Meme Age, and Harambe became a rallying symbol for a slice of internet entrenched in irony.
 Harambe got his own Change.org petition.
-Twitter users placed him alongside the other celebrities so publicly and crudely mourned as proof that 2016 was, like, the worst.
+Twitter users placed him alongside the other celebrities so publicly and crudely mourned.
 Then the nonsensical "Dicks out for Harambe" rallying cry took hold.
-Then 11,000 people supposedly voted for Harambe in the U.S. presidential election (or was it 15,000?
+Then 11,000 people supposedly voted for Harambe in the US presidential election (or was it 15,000?
 Or was it fake news?!).
 A Harambe Cheeto sold for $99,900 on eBay.
 What does it mean?
 It's only a mirror.

 22. Me IRL/It Me

 The internet dishes out a veritable all-you-can-eat buffet of ridiculous humans to mock, so self-deprecation (with some implicit mocking) can be a welcome respite.
-The phrase "me irl" -- "in real life," if you live in a pineapple under the sea and have no idea what that means -- got its start way back in 1997, but (as with most memes) blew up on Reddit much later.
-The closely related "It Me" meme serves the same purpose, but grew out of a James Franco text exchange with an underage girl, which is a whole thing we really can't get into right now.
+The phrase "me irl"—"in real life," if you live in a pineapple under the sea and have no idea what that means—got its start way back in 1997, but (as with most memes) blew up on Reddit much later.
+The closely related "It Me" meme serves the same purpose and is also useful, although it did originate from a highly problematic text exchange.

 No one could have predicted that a mildly problematic line from Sean Connery's earnest drama Finding Forrester would become the emblem for repetitive internet nonsense, but hey, here we are!
 In 2001, Max Goldberg slapped Connery's line-reading with a tiled mosaic of the man's face and cast it off into an infinite loop.
 Goldberg would open the site up to user-created "YTMND" memes, both bite-size and epic, mesmerizing and irritating as hell.
 No other platform could support such gifts as the Master Control Program from TRON singing Katy Perry's "Hot N Cold."